openhab/openhab-addons/bundles/org.openhab.binding.unifi/README.md

 ## Supported Things

 * `controller` - An instance of the UniFi controller software
 * `wirelessClient` - Any wireless client connected to a UniFi wireless network
+* `wiredClient` - A wired client connected to the UniFi network
+* `poePort` - A POE (Power Over Ethernet) port on a Unifi switch

 ## Discovery

-Discovery is currently not supported.
+The binding supports manual discovery of things connected to a controller.
+To enable discovery configure the controller thing and manual start discovery.

 ## Binding Configuration

 The binding has no configuration options, all configuration is done at the Bridge and Thing levels.

 ## Bridge Configuration

 You need at least one UniFi Controller (Bridge) for this binding to work.
 It requires a network accessible instance of the [Ubiquiti Networks Controller Software](https://www.ubnt.com/download/unifi).

 The following table describes the Bridge configuration parameters: